 - In recent years, members of Congress and thousands of state lawmakers have cast important votes for and against substantive marijuana policy reforms.
 This means that, wherever you reside, you most likely have elected officials that have personally weighed in on this issue.
 Do you know where they stand on the cannabis question?
 Are they representing your interests?

-- As we approach November, it is crucial that our friends, family, and neighbors know which candidates have voted the ‘right way’ on cannabis issues so that those of us who care about marijuana policy reform may cast our votes accordingly.
+- It is crucial that our friends, family, and neighbors know which candidates have voted the ‘right way’ on cannabis issues so that those of us who care about marijuana policy reform may cast our votes accordingly.

 - We’ve provided you with the voting records of all of the federal candidates, but we need your help with many others, especially those elected at the state level.
 (Smoke the Vote)